bhegazy/bhegazy.github.io/content/eks-terraform-module-upgrade-from-v17-to-v18/index.md

 [taxonomies]
 tags = ["AWS", "Terraform", "EKS"]
 +++
-If you’re like me and you are using the awesome [terraform-aws-eks](https://github.com/terraform-aws-modules/terraform-aws-eks) module to manage your EKS clusters, then you should know that there are many [breaking changes](https://github.com/terraform-aws-modules/terraform-aws-eks/releases/tag/v18.0.0) when upgrading the module version from `v17.x to` `v18.x`, in this guide I will share the steps that I took to ease the migration a little bit (we have more than 12 clusters with similar config) and I hope that this helps someone.
+If you’re like me and you are using the awesome [terraform-aws-eks](https://github.com/terraform-aws-modules/terraform-aws-eks) module to manage your EKS clusters, then you should know that there are many [breaking changes](https://github.com/terraform-aws-modules/terraform-aws-eks/releases/tag/v18.0.0) when upgrading the module version from `v17.x to` `v18.x`, in this guide I will share the steps that I took to ease the upgrade a little bit (we have more than 12 clusters with similar config) and I hope that this helps someone.

-> I highly recommend that you also read the official guide [UPGRADE-18.0.md](https://github.com/terraform-aws-modules/terraform-aws-eks/blob/master/docs/UPGRADE-18.0.md) document
+> I highly recommend that you also read the official guide [UPGRADE-18.0.md](https://github.com/terraform-aws-modules/terraform-aws-eks/blob/master/docs/UPGRADE-18.0.md).
 >

 ## 1) Change module version and variables